 - Quick photo stop.

-- Devil’s kitchen also known as Guna cave which was named after the shooting of film Guna.
+- Devil’s Kitchen also known as Guna cave which was named after the shooting of the film Guna.

 - It had a steep climb and was very crowded, hence we skipped it.